tsaglam/ParallelWordSearch/README.md

 # Parallel Word Search

 A suite of multithreaded implementations of efficient prefix-based search in large sets of strings.
 The project explores and benchmarks various sequential and parallel implementations, with a highlight on the highly concurrent [ParallelPrefixTree](https://github.com/tsaglam/ParallelWordSearch/blob/main/src/main/java/io/github/tsaglam/wordsearch/tree/ParallelPrefixTree.java) Trie data structure.
-All approaches are ready-to-benchmark can be compared via JUnit tests.
+All approaches are ready to be benchmarked and can be compared using JUnit tests.

 ## Implementations